th3james/vim-config/README.md

 contains config for a tool, which you must symlink to the correct dir using the ./symlink command

+# Pre-requisites
+Before running this, you should install:

+  * Vim (not vi)
+  * Oh my ZSH

 # Setup
 * Clone the repo into .sys-config: